dqops/dqo/docs/checks/column/nulls/nulls-percent.md

 **Check description**
-Verifies that the percentage of null values in a column does not exceed the maximum accepted percentage.
+Measures the percent of null values in a column.
+Raises a data quality exception when the percentage of null values is above the minimum accepted percentage.
 Stores the most recent row count for each month when the data quality check was evaluated.

 |Check name|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|
 |----------|----------|----------|-----------------|-----------------|------------|